Learn how to use a Mac and Mac OS X

 Benefit of Installing Applications in the Application Folder

 Many advanced applications are installed via an Installer program.
 For example, Apple's Backup software is installed with an installer.
 Apple Final Cut is installed with an installer, so too is iTunes.
-Many third party programs are installed with installers and are often found on the disk/DVD that came with the prrogram.
+Many third party programs are installed with installers and are often found on the disk, DVD, or download for the application.
 For example, Microsoft Office for Mac is installed with an installer.
-An installer looks looks an orange open-ended box:
+An installer looks like orange open-ended box:

 Last Steps